keithjgrant/sidecar/src/pages/drinks/martinez.md

   maraschino,
   stirred,
 ]
 intro: This is most commonly made with an old tom gin, but I prefer genever.
 This does not work well with a London dry gin.
+See also the [Erickson Martinez](/drinks/erickson-martinez).

 ---